evanhe1/teachla-react-track/week5-usecontext/README.md

 The function returns an object with two values: a `Provider`, which a parent can use to make the context available to children, and a `Consumer`, which a child can use to access the context from the parent.
 What makes context different from props is that any descendent of the parent component can access the `Consumer`, not just the direct children.

-Although we will not do that here, we could also use object destructuring on the return object:
+Although we will not do that here, we could also use object destructuring on the returned object:

 ```JavaScript
 const { Provider, Consumer } = createContext(300)